dan-pereira/final-year-project/docs/proposal/proposal.md

 ### Programming language(s)

 > List the proposed language(s) to be used.
+1. Python
+2. Javascript
+3. Bash

 ### Programming tools / Tech stack

 > Describe the compiler, database, web server, etc., and any other software tools you plan to use.
+> We are hoping to use the following to implement our project.
+1. AWS EC2 for server

 ### Hardware
 > Describe any non-standard hardware components which will be required.
+1. Servo to turn on/off pump
+2. Temperature sensor in soil
+3. PH level sensor for soil
+4. Soil moisture level

 ### Learning Challenges

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.

 ### Breakdown of work